The agency model is a massive success in the business world.

 Disadvantage 1 – The cost

-When a company works with an external agency, its costs are easily defined.
-The agency will charge either flat fees or hourly rates for different services, all of which can be worked into a budget.
-A company using that agency doesn’t have to worry about anything else.
+When a company works with an external agency, its costs are clearly defined.
+The agency will charge either flat fees or hourly rates for different services.
+All of these can be included in a budget.
+A company using that agency doesn’t have to manage any additional expenses.

 No hiring.